Quantum chaos in the presence of non-conformality: Shock wave analysis: Lyapunov exponent and butterfly velocity

 \section{Shock wave analysis: Lyapunov exponent and butterfly velocity}

 In this section, we now proceed to compute the Lyapunov exponent and butterfly velocity by carrying out the shock wave analysis.
-In order to obtain the shock wave geometry in this set up, we first write down the metric (given in eq.\eqref{EdBB}) in the Kruskal coordinates as it provides convenience in case of a two-sided geometry set up.\\ The first step is to introduce the Tortoise coordinate
+In order to obtain the shock wave geometry in this set up, we first write down the metric (given in eq.\eqref{EdBB}) in the Kruskal coordinates as it provides convenience in case of a two-sided geometry set up.\\ The first step is to introduce the Tortoise coordinate.
+For a general metric of the form